coder/terraform-provider-envbuilder/docs/resources/cached_image.md

 ### Read-Only

-- `env` (List of String, Sensitive) Computed envbuilder configuration to be set for the container.
+- `env` (List of String, Sensitive) Computed envbuilder configuration to be set for the container in the form of a list of stringss of `key=value`.
+May contain secrets.
+- `env_map` (Map of String, Sensitive) Computed envbuilder configuration to be set for the container in the form of a key-value map.
 May contain secrets.
 - `exists` (Boolean) Whether the cached image was exists or not for the given config.
 - `id` (String) Cached image identifier.
 This will generally be the image's SHA256 digest.
 - `image` (String) Outputs the cached image repo@digest if it exists, and builder image otherwise.